-Tarsila, as she is known in Brazil, was one of the foremost painters of Brazil’s modernist movement in the first half of the twentieth century.
-She is best known for her innovative paintings of the 1920s, when she was actively engaged in the development of the new visual language of Brazilian modernism.
+Tarsila, as she is commonly known in Brazil, was one of the foremost painters of São Paulo’s modernist movement in the first half of the twentieth century.
+She is best known for her innovative paintings of the 1920s, when she was actively engaged in the development of a new visual language of Brazilian modernism.

-In January of 1928, Tarsila presented Abaporú as a birthday gift to her husband, the prominent modernist writer Oswald de Andrade.
-By their own accounts, de Andrade was fascinated by the painting and proclaimed that he would create a movement around it.
-Using a dictionary of indigenous Brazilian languages, Tarsila and de Andrade named the painting “Abaporú,” a combination of words that can be roughly translated as “man who eats.”
+In January of 1928, Tarsila presented Abaporú as a birthday gift to her husband, the writer and modernist theorizer Oswald de Andrade.
+By their own accounts, de Andrade was fascinated by the painting and proclaimed that he would make a movement around it.
+Consulting a seventeenth-century dictionary of Tupi-Guarani Indigenous languages written by the Jesuit missionary Antonio Ruiz de Montoya, Tarsila named the painting “aba-poru,” a combination of words that has been roughly translated to “man who eats.”

 Abaporú, which is today in the collection of the Museum of Latin American Art in Buenos Aires (MALBA), has become an icon of twentieth-century Brazilian art.
-This is both because the painting employs unique visual strategies—a bright palette, exaggerated forms, and collapsed perspective—and because it inspired the writing of one of the most important documents in the history of Brazilian art: de Andrade’s Manifesto Antropófago (Cannibalist Manifesto), written in 1928.
+This is both because the painting employs unique visual strategies and also because it inspired the writing of one of the most important documents in Brazilian art of the twentieth century: the Manifesto Antropófago (Cannibalist Manifesto, 1928), written by de Andrade.

 The Cannibalist Manifesto

-With the famous phrase “Tupi or not tupi, that is the question,” de Andrade opens his Cannibalist Manifesto making a reference to Shakespeare’s Hamlet while asking a question about Brazilian cultural identity.
-The Tupi were one of the largest Amerindian groups in pre-colonial Brazil, encompassing many tribes that lived along the region’s Atlantic coast.
-Some Tupi tribes may have practiced ceremonial sacrifices and anthropophagy—practices that aroused the fascination of early European explorers like the Dutch.
-Many sixteenth- and seventeenth-century artists, such as Theodor de Bry and Albert Eckhout, explored the subject of anthropophagy in fantastical prints and paintings that depicted Amerindian Brazilians consuming or carrying severed limbs.
+With the now famous phrase “Tupi or not tupi, that is the question,” de Andrade opens his Cannibalist Manifesto making a reference to Shakespeare’s Hamlet while asking a question about Brazilian cultural identity.
+Tupi was one of the largest Indigenous linguistic groups in pre-conquest Brazil, encompassing many tribes that lived along the region’s Atlantic coast.
+Some were said to practice ritual anthropophagy at times of war; practices that aroused the interest, and often imagination, of early European explorers and colonizers.
+Sixteenth- and seventeenth-century artists such as Theodor de Bry and Albert Eckhout explored the subject of anthropophagy in fantastical prints and paintings that depicted Indigenous Brazilians consuming or carrying severed limbs.

-In his manifesto, de Andrade employs the concept of anthropophagy as a metaphor for cultural consumption.
-He argues that artists should be free to consume, or cannibalize, the many cultural influences that surrounded them in modern Brazil—be they indigenous, popular, or foreign.
-After a process of digestion, or synthesis, this consumption would yield new cultural products, both original and genuinely Brazilian.
+Addressing this colonialist preoccupation with cannibalism, in his manifesto de Andrade employs the concept of anthropophagy as a metaphor for cultural consumption.
+He argues that artists should be free to cannibalize, or appropriate, the many cultural influences that surrounded them in modern Brazil—be they Indigenous, popular, or foreign.
+After a process of digestion, or synthesis, he believed this consumption would yield new cultural products, both original and genuinely Brazilian.

-The manifesto was published in the first issue of the Revista de Antropofagia (Journal of Anthropophagy) in May of 1928, accompanied by a line drawing of Tarsila’s Abaporú.
+The manifesto was published in the first issue of the Revista de Antropofagia (Journal of Antropophagy) in May, 1928.
+In its original publication, it was illustrated by a line drawing of Tarsila’s Abaporú.

-In the 1920s, artists across Brazil began exploring modernism as a means to escape the strict academic system, promulgated by Brazil’s Imperial Academy of Fine Arts, which had dominated national artistic production since the early nineteenth century.
-Artists such as Tarsila had travelled to Europe and made contact with different avant-garde movements that were already well underway there, such as Cubism, Fauvism, and German Expressionism.
-Convening in large urban centers such as São Paulo, Rio de Janeiro, Belo Horizonte, and Recife, they developed new modernist movements that significantly altered the landscape of Brazilian art.
+In the 1920s, artists across Brazil began exploring modernism as a means to reject the strict Academic system that had dominated national artistic production since the early nineteenth century.
+Artists like Tarsila had travelled to Europe and experienced different avant-garde movements that were already underway there, such as Cubism, Fauvism, and German Expressionism.
+Convening in large urban centers such as São Paulo, Rio de Janeiro, Belo Horizonte, and Recife, they developed their own modernist languages that significantly altered the landscape of Brazilian art.

-The Cannibalist Manifesto presented a strategy for producing artworks that was both culturally authentic to Brazil and engaged with these broader international narratives of modernity.
-The theories of the Cannibalist Manifesto and the visual strategies that Tarsila employed in Abaporú provide crucial models for the study of cultural exchange and the transnational dialogues in which modernist artists were engaged throughout the twentieth century.
+The Cannibalist Manifesto aimed to present a strategy for producing artworks that were both original to Brazil and engaged with these broader international discourses.
+The theories of the Cannibalist Manifesto and the visual strategies that Tarsila employed in Abaporú provide crucial models for us to study the transnational dialogues artists were engaged in, which propelled the development of new forms of art throughout the twentieth century.